 Start repairing audio with these "hidden" features in RX

-Now that you’ve discovered these hidden features in RX Pro for Music, it’s time to add them to your workflow.
+Now that you’ve discovered these hidden features in RX, it’s time to add them to your workflow.
 You can access RX Pro for Music by downloading a free trial of Music Production Suite Pro.
 For more on how to make audio repair easier and fastser, check out our tutorials on getting started with RX.